University of Nottingham: PGCE

 A Levels: A English, A History, A Art

 "The only element of "luck" in X meeting her Oxford offer was finding Digby.
 Without his excellent teaching, calm manners and inspiring attitude she would not have achieved an A (high A), especially in such a short period of time.
 The school prediction for English had been a D!
-We can not thank Digby enough; X has always said 'he is a legend', that says it ALL."
+We cannot thank Digby enough; X has always said 'he is a legend', that says it ALL." - parent from Digby’s school.

 "Historically N’s difficulties in reading and spelling have made him a most reluctant reader and writer, but since joining Mr Don’s class this year there has been a complete change in attitude.
-N has found English lessons this year engaging and accessible and his family have noticed a willingness to try which was lacking previously.
+N has found English lessons this year engaging and accessible and his family has noticed a willingness to try which was lacking previously.” - parent from Digby’s school.